Toggle site contrast Toggle Contract

 • The majority of our purchases use existing supply contracts or framework agreements which have been negotiated under the NHS Standard Terms and Conditions of Contract.
 The framework agreements are governed by NHS Standard Terms & Conditions.

 • All suppliers are required by law to comply with the provisions of the UK Modern Slavery Act (2015).
 This will be reinforced where appropriate by Standard Selection Questionnaires as part of tender processes along with use of NHS Standard Terms and Conditions either direct with suppliers or through framework agreements.
-The 2022 updates to these contracts strengthen the position on Modern Slavery, including the option to terminate for breaches.
+The most recent update to these contracts strengthen the position on Modern Slavery, including the option to terminate for breaches.

 Effective action taken to address modern slavery – Performance Indicators

 The Trust is committed to social and environmental responsibility and has zero tolerance for Modern Slavery and Human Trafficking.
-Any identified concerns regarding Modern Slavery and Human Trafficking are escalated as part of the organisational safeguarding process.
+Any identified concerns regarding Modern Slavery and Human Trafficking are escalated as part of the internal governance and organisational safeguarding processes.
 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes BHTs slavery and human trafficking statement for the current financial year.

 All employees have a personal responsibility for the successful prevention of slavery and human trafficking with the procurement department taking responsibility for overall compliance.